JosefAssad/thebanjoplayersmustdie/README.md

 This is the public git repository of The Banjo Players Must Die, a Creative Commons licensed novel.

 Version 2 introduces a relicensing which permits remixing and commercial exploitation.
+This book is released under the Creative Commons
+Attribution-ShareAlike 2.5 Denmark License.
+The full license may be viewed [here](http://creativecommons.org/licenses/by-sa/2.5/dk/deed.en_US).

 ##  Building